typesense/typesense-website/docs-site/content/guide/wordpress-search.md

+---
+description: "Add an instant search-as-you-type experience to a WordPress site via the community-built Search With Typesense plugin, indexing posts and pages."
+---

 # Search for WordPress Sites

 If you are looking to implement a search-as-you-type instant search experience on a WordPress site, you can use the Typesense WordPress plugin [Search With Typesense](https://wordpress.org/plugins/search-with-typesense/) built by the [CodeManas](https://www.codemanas.com/) team.